News from afpop - Friday 31st of July 2020

 First of all, the 19 councils that had been declared to be in a state of calamity previously have now improved and are once again in line with the restrictions in place for the greater Lisbon Metropolitan area (AML), with greater restrictions on the numbers of people that can gather socially, that being 10 as opposed to 20 as it remains in the rest of the country.

 Flights TO Portugal: There is some clarity here, but essentially the situation remains as it was in the last update, in that Portugal citizens and legal residents (which I will refer to as PCLR) may travel back to Portugal from any point of origin without the need to provide a negative Covid test before they board the plane.
-However, those PCLR who return to Portugal from countries not on the exempt list (details below) WILL be required to undertake a Covid test at their own expense when they arrive in Portugal.
+However, those PCLR who return to Portugal from countries not on the exempt list (details below) WILL be required to present a negative Covid test (no longer than 72 hours old) at departure check-in, should that be completely impossible they must undertake a Covid test at their own expense when they arrive in Portugal.

 People arriving in Portugal from anywhere will pass through the general temperature control scanners and anyone who indicates a higher temperature than 38ºC will also be required to take a Covid test at the airport.
 Be warned that a refusal to take a test constitutes an offence and will result in prosecution.